 Embracing diversity and inclusion is a strategic imperative

 An organization’s approach to diversity and inclusion training is either a strategic advantage or a looming risk and liability.

 Workplace diversity is no longer just a response to the exclusionary policies and practices.
 Today, establishing inclusion in the workplace is a core employee value proposition.
-At CCI Consulting, we believe that our culture assessments and diversity and inclusion training are critical elements for any inclusivity initiatives.
+At CCI Consulting, we believe that our culture assessments, unconscious bias, and diversity and inclusion training are critical elements for any inclusivity initiatives.